UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-24-team19-clip_compare.md

 Fine tuning on each dataset:
  - This aim to test the model sensitivity in terms of fine tuning for data drift.
 For each dataset, fine tune each network on each dataset.

 The evaluation metric for this experiment is still accuracy on in-distribution test set and out-of-distribution test set.
 Same as previous experiment, we split training data in order of 10 that start from 10 samples and more detailed split is listed below.
+In simple ML algorithm, we only use (10)train:val and (100)train:val for training and testing.

 |    | dataset         |   total training data |   total val data |   total id test data |   total ood test data |   Number of labels | (10)train:val   | (100)train:val   | (1000)train:val   |
 |---:|:----------------|----------------------:|-----------------:|---------------------:|----------------------:|-------------------:|:----------------|:-----------------|:------------------|